Why Are New Hampshire's Tax-Free Liquor Stores Selling So Much Hennessy?

 According to publicly available online inventories, those border stores stock huge quantities of Hennessy products.
 Meanwhile, just a handful of bottles may be on the shelves at stores located far from the border.

-It isn't clear why Hennessy appears to be the brand of choice for bootleggers, but the price difference between New Hampshire's bottles and the highly-taxed New York bottles is likely one draw.
-Also, government officials have offered anecdotal evidence that some of the booze is headed for Chinese restaurants, as well as gentleman's clubs in the greater New York City region.
+It isn't clear why Hennessy appears to be the brand of choice for bootleggers, but the price difference between New Hampshire's bottles and the highly taxed New York bottles is likely one draw.
+Also, government officials have offered anecdotal evidence that some of the spirits are headed for Chinese restaurants, as well as gentlemen's clubs in the greater New York City region.

 "I started hearing anecdotes of people coming in with wads of cash stuffed in their socks," Volinsky tells New Hampshire Public Radio.
 "Wads of cash that smell of perfume because on Wednesdays, apparently the strip club owners in New York come over to buy their liquor in bulk, and the office of the liquor store smells from the perfume."